qibin2020/WOOL/README.md

 # WOOL
 Wake On Lan with ESP32

+(Would like to advertise this cute module ESP32C3 superMini and support RISC-V)

-Monitor remote server command, e.g. via https connection to https://your_cute_server.com/switch.html
+Monitor remote server command, e.g. via https connection to https://your_smart_server.com/switch.html

 If GET "On", send WOL over WIFI to wake up some PC